tomlockwood/jekyll-rpg/README.md

 * If the first thing on a document is a markdown link, it will not be detected for the `graph` or references.
 * `dm: true` does not prevent selection in collections of a document.
-* Code needs to be better organized into subclasses.
+* Code needs to be better organized into classes.

 ## Feature roadmap